 Please visit the link to view our staff

-The Craven County Schools Child Nutrition Program will provide nutritious meals and a wide variety of fresh fruits and vegetables for the students of Craven County Schools.
+The Craven County Schools School Nutrition Program will provide nutritious meals and a wide variety of fresh fruits and vegetables for the students of Craven County Schools.

-The Craven County School Child Nutrition will provide and maintain safe, nutritious and quality meal services for the students of Craven County Schools.
+The Craven County School School Nutrition will provide and maintain safe, nutritious and quality meal services for the students of Craven County Schools.

 - In a safe environment.